 What is a dental implant?

-There are a number of reasons why you should consider a dental implant:
+There are a few different reasons why patients choose dental implants.

 How much do dental implants cost?

 The cost of tooth replacement using dental implants depends on various factors.
 This includes how many teeth are being replaced, the health of your smile, the number of implants needed to support replacement teeth, and any additional procedures that may need to be performed before placing the implant, such as bone grafting.
 To get an accurate quote of costs, we encourage you to start with a dental examination and an initial consultation appointment with Dr. Shetty to decide if dental implants are the most suitable treatment for your unique individual needs.